My ass was a sorry ass indeed the next morning when it got hauled out

 A flash of light color against the dark grey tinged world caught my

 attention.
 I wasn't the only one walking out to the trees tonight.
-There was

-someone else, but I couldn't quite make out their face, so I sped my pace
+someone else, but I couldn't quite make out their face, so I sped my

 and moved to intercept.
 I reached the kid pretty quickly.
-He was one of the
+He was one

 boys from my class, Yan.
 He was still half dressed in his school uniform.